strangerstudios/pmpro-pay-by-check/readme.txt

 == Changelog ==
 = .7.9 =
+* BUG FIX: Fixed issue where JavaScript was loaded on non-post pages (e.g. archives).
+* BUG FIX: Now using the correct text domain for localization.
+* BUG FIX: Fixed bug in pmprobpc_isMemberPending when the user has no last order.
+* BUG FIX/ENHANCEMENT: Added support for Variable Pricing add-on.
+* BUG FIX/ENHANCEMENT: Added pmprobpc_memberHasAccessWithAnyLevel() to use with PMPro MMPU.
+Needs more testing.
-* ENHANCEMENT: Change Text Domain for plugin/add-on
+* ENHANCEMENT: Change Text Domain for plugin/add-on.
-* BUG FIX: Didn't support Variable Pricing add-on
+* FEATURE: Added French Translation.
+(Thanks, Alfonso Sánchez Uzábal)

 = .7.8 =
 * BUG FIX/ENHANCEMENT: pmpropbc_isMemberPending can now accept a level ID as a 2nd parameter to check status for a user's specific level.